Parents allege a U.S. House candidate berated kids at a sleepover. In an apology, she says she ‘hallucinated.’

 She did not immediately respond to messages from The Washington Post late Monday.

-Broyles, a lawyer and former television reporter for KFOR, announced in September that she was challenging Republican Stephanie I. Bice for the U.S. House seat representing Oklahoma’s 5th Congressional District.
+Broyles, a lawyer and former television reporter for KFOR, announced in September that she was challenging Republican Stephanie I. Bice for the U.S. House seat representing Oklahoma’s 5th Congressional District, which includes parts of Oklahoma City.
 In November 2020, she lost a Senate race against incumbent James M. Inhofe (R) after receiving 32.75 percent of the vote in Oklahoma, the Associated Press reported.

 The congressional candidate told KFOR that the night started with wine and sushi with a longtime friend whose daughter was having a sleepover with friends.
 Having “struggled with stress and anxiety and insomnia,” Broyles said, she took sleeping medication her friend had given her and “had an adverse reaction.”